 - 1 Turn on the computer. - 2 Press the F2 key when the VAIO logo appears.
-The password entry screen appears.
-If the screen does not appear, restart the computer and press the F2 key several times when the VAIO logo appears. - 3 Enter the user password and press the Enter key. - 4 Press the ← or → key to select Security to display the Security tab, select Set User Password, and then press the Enter key. - On the password entry screen, enter the current password once and a new password twice, and then press the Enter key.
+The BIOS setup screen appears.
+If not, restart the computer and press the F2 key several times when the VAIO logo appears. - 3 Enter the user password and press the Enter key. - 4 Press the ← or → key to select Security to display the Security tab, select Set User Password, and then press the Enter key. - 5 On the password entry screen, enter the current password once and a new password twice, and then press the Enter key.
 To remove the password, leave the Enter New Password and Confirm New Password fields blank and press the Enter key. - 6 Press the ← or → key to select Exit, select Exit Setup, and then press the Enter key.
 At the confirmation prompt, press the Enter key.